Platzspitz park: History

-Today Platzspitz has been cleaned up and restored, and is presented by the authorities as a peaceful, family-friendly garden.
+Platzspitz has been cleaned up and restored, and today it is presented by the authorities as a peaceful, family-friendly garden.

 National Exhibition Vestige

 One structure that stands out is the gazebo that stands just behind the Swiss National Museum.
-It is very close to Zurich's main railway station.
-The Gazebo is a vestige of the first Switzerland's National Exhibition of 1883.
+It is very close to Zürich's main railway station.
+The Gazebo is a vestige of Switzerland's first National Exhibition of 1883.
 It was first built to be a musical pavilion, a function it still serves to this day.